Space Carnival Marathon

-The Space Marathon or Space Carnival Marathon (Russian: Космический марафон) is one of the oldest running marathon footraces in Russia.
+Space Carnival Marathon (Russian: Космический марафон) is one of the oldest running marathon footraces in Russia.
 Held continually from 1977 to 2019, the marathon takes place in Korolyov, Russia, (formerly named Kaliningrad), the city 17 miles north of Moscow known for its rocket engine development and engineering for space exploration.

 History

 The first Space Marathons took place at the forefront of the running boom, when marathoning was just becoming a viable competitive sport due to race sponsorships and the reforming of the amateur athlete regulations.
 The race grew from a small obscure event in the science-based city to become one of the largest in the Soviet Union—by 1982, more than 1,000 runners participated.

 Now an event with other smaller races, it has struggled to compete with the larger and more international Moscow Marathon.
 Still, the Space Marathon was responsible for a few breakthroughs in Russian racing: It was the first to allow women and children to compete.